-Divisible Statutes and the Record of Conviction.
-For immigration purposes a divisible statute is a criminal code section that includes some offenses that carry immigration penalties and some that do not.
-For example a code section may contain multiple subsections, some of which involve firearms and therefore trigger the firearms deportation ground and some of which do not.
-See e.g. P.C. § 245(a).
-It may define the crime in the disjunctive, such as sale (an aggravated felony) or offer to sell (not an aggravated felony) a controlled substance under H&S § 11352(a).
-Or a section may be so broadly or vaguely drawn that it could include different kinds of offenses, such as contributing to the delinquency of a minor under P.C. § 272.
+There are several ways that a single criminal code section can be divisible in terms of immigration consequences.
+For example, a code section may contain multiple subsections, some of which involve firearms and therefore trigger the firearms deportation ground and some of which do not.
+See e.g. Calif.
+P.C. §§ 245(a)(1) and (2).
+It may define the crime in the disjunctive, such as sale (an aggravated felony) or offer to sell (not an aggravated felony) a controlled substance under Calif.
+H&S §11352(a).
+Or a section may be so broadly or vaguely drawn that it could include different kinds of offenses, such as contributing to the delinquency of a minor under Calif.
+P.C. §272.